amal-2006/Poisson_distribution/README.md

+## DATE
-# Fitting Poisson  distribution
+# Experiment 02: Fitting Poisson  distribution
-# Aim :
+# Aim:

-To fit poisson distribution for the arrival of objects per minute from the feeder
+To fit poisson distribution for the arrival of objects per minute from the feeder.

-# Software required :
+# Software required:

 Python and Visual component tool